 If the VSP wants a confidence interval on the true value of the mean, not just a point estimate of the mean as calculated in Section 3.2.3, the user selects Sampling Goal > Construct Confidence Interval on the Mean.
 Currently VSP has algorithms for only the case where the data can assumed to be normally distributed.
-Within that category, the user can choose a sampling design where the sample size is calculated assuming only a single type of sample is taken, Simple Random Sampling or Systematic Grid Sampling.
-For these two designs, three DQO inputs are required for the confidence interval sampling goal:
+Within that category, the user can choose Ordinary Sampling or Collaborative Sampling.

+For Ordinary Sampling, four DQO inputs are required:

-- the confidence you want to have that the interval does indeed contain the true value of the mean, - how large that interval should be (width of confidence interval), and - an estimate of the standard deviation between individual units of the population.
+- whether a one- or two-sided interval is desired, - the confidence you want to have that the interval does indeed contain the true value of the mean,

-The user must also decide whether the confidence interval should be bounded on just one side of the mean (one-sided confidence interval) or on both sides of the mean (two-sided confidence interval).
+- the maximum acceptable half-width of confidence interval, and - an estimate of the standard deviation between individual units of the population.

 The two-sided confidence interval, smaller interval width sizes, and larger variation generally require more samples.
-In Figure 3.25, we see an example of the design dialog for the Confidence Interval on the Mean sampling goal, along with the recommended sample size of 38 that VSP calculated.
+In Figure 3.25, we see an example of the design dialog for the Confidence Interval on the Mean sampling goal for Ordinary Sampling, along with the recommended sample size of 38 that VSP calculated.